zetavg/chromium-website/site/blink/spec-mentors/index.md

 them directly, e.g. using video calls, GitHub pull request reviews, or Google Docs.

-There are three specific points at which you'll want to request detailed review from your mentor, so that they can help ensure that your public artifacts are
+There are three specific points at which you'll want to request detailed specification review from your mentor, so that they can help ensure that your public artifacts are high-quality:
-high-quality:

     (Optional) For your explainer and TAG review request, before sending them out in the Intent to Prototype process.